Tower of Hanoi in C

 The Tower of Hanoi puzzle is a classic example that illustrates the principle of recursion, especially when implemented in the C programming language.
 It combines mathematics, logic, and programming concepts.
 It helps build a clear understanding of recursion

 In this blog, we will study what the Tower of Hanoi problem is, and we will implement the solution in the C programming language.
-We will also analyze the mathematical logic and complexity behind the Tower of Hanoi and real-world applications.
+We will also analyze the mathematical logic and complexity behind this classic puzzle and its real-world applications.

 Table of Contents: